 Here’s how it works for each of these designations.

 If a property is owned by a single person, then that person can designate who will inherit the property when they die.
 Typically, that’s done through a last will and testament.
-If the owner has not designated a person to inherent the property, that gets a little more tricky … and that’s a blog for another day.
+If the owner has not designated a person to inherit the property, that gets a little more tricky … and that’s a blog for another day.

 Tenants by the Entireties

-You’re married, so in the state of Maryland this one is pretty simple.
-When one of the owner’s passes away, the surviving spouse will automatically assume full ownership.
+You’re married, so in the state of Maryland, this one is pretty simple.
+When one of the owners passes away, the surviving spouse will automatically assume full ownership.

 Joint tenancy includes the right of survivorship in the state of Maryland, however, when you take the title it must be explicitly stated as “joint tenancy with right of survivorship.”
 There are other sticking points, too.
-For example, both tenants must own an equal share in the property and must acquire it at the same time.
+For example, both tenants must own an equal share of the property and must acquire it at the same time.